-A. Please call our office as soon as you determine that you have a dental emergency.
+A. Please call our office as soon as you have a dental emergency.
 We will be glad to work you in to our schedule if you have a dental emergency during regular business hours.
 After hours, over the weekend and during holidays, please call our office and our answering service will contact your doctor and he will call you back shortly.

 A. Yes.
 We accept many types of dental insurance and will process your claim for you upon receipt of your co-payment.
 We offer a low interest rate payment plan and also accept most major credit cards, including MasterCard and Visa.